Best MVNO carrier 2025

 Reasons to avoid

-Visible by Verizon keeps things straightforward by having just two unlimited plans to choose from, and very little to complicate your decision.
-The base plan (simply called Visible) is comparable to the carrier's old plan that we tested in our Visible review.
-It comes with completely unlimited data on Verizon's LTE and 5G networks, although the data gets a lower priority than other traffic on the carrier.
+Visible by Verizon keeps things exceedingly simple by having just two unlimited plans to choose from, and very little to complicate your decision.
+The base plan (which is just called Visible) is comparable to the carrier's old plan that we tested in our Visible review.
+It offers completely unlimited data on Verizon's LTE and 5G networks, although the data gets a lower priority than other traffic on the carrier.
 Even then, the speeds should be sufficiently high for most users to use their phones without any noticeable restrictions.
 There's a good reason Visible has one of the best cell phone plans out there, thanks to unlimited talk, text, and data.
 It also includes unlimited hotspot data at a speed of 5Mbps.

-The higher plan (called Visible Plus) adds 50GB of premium data to keep your speeds as fast as possible in congested areas.
-Visible Plus also has access to Verizon's 'Ultra-Wideband' 5G for super-fast speeds with both C-band or mmWave coverage.
-It even adds some international roaming options and international calling options, upgrades the unlimited hotspot data speed to 10Mbps, and even bundles smartwatch service.
+The higher plan (called Visible Plus) adds 50GB of premium data to keep your speeds as fast as possible even in congested areas.
+Visible Plus also offers access to Verizon's 'Ultra-Wideband' 5G for blazing-fast speeds with C-band or mmWave coverage.
+It also adds some international roaming options and international calling options, upgrades the unlimited hotspot data speed to 10Mbps, and even bundles smartwatch service if you use an Apple Watch.

-Phone compatibility on Visible is a bit more limited than some other carriers, as your phone will need to be compatible with VoLTE on Verizon as well as support all of the necessary bands on the carrier.
-Majority of the top-selling Android phones work on Visible without any issues, but some older or more obscure phones may not be fully compatible, so make sure you use the carrier's BYOD tool before moving forward.
+Device compatibility on Visible is a bit more limited than some other carriers, as your phone will need to be compatible with VoLTE on Verizon and support all the required bands with the carrier.
+Majority of the top-selling Android phones will work on Visible without any issues, but some older or a bit more obscure phones may not be fully compatible, so make sure you use the carrier's BYOD tool before moving forward.

 Best for customization